-I’ve been writing a lot about music here, including how important it can be to people, and trawling through my music collection.
-And I’ve written about audio description as well.
-But audio is also used for books too.
-They don’t just have to be printed on paper or displayed on a screen – a huge number of them have audio versions as well.
+I’ve written previously about the importance of music and audio description, so I also want to post about the use of audio for books too.
+After all, books don’t just have to be printed on paper or displayed on a screen – a huge number of them have audio versions as well.
 They are particularly useful for visually impaired people of course, but sighted people can (and do) listen to them as well.
 I don’t personally use them very much – music, TV, films and the internet take up enough of my time where entertainment is concerned – but my mother listens to them a lot, and I do listen to one or two occasionally.

 Visually impaired people can also get books in very large print or braille of course, and text on e-book devices can often be enlarged to help you.
 So there will be people who prefer those methods of reading, and that’s fine.
 But reading in those ways can sometimes be slow going and hard work, and printed books can be tiring on the eyes, compared to just listening to someone else read it for you.
 And some large print and braille books can be huge bookshelf-fillers.
 If there’s any disadvantage of listening to audio books, on the other hand, it’s that you can sit or lay back and get so comfortable listening to them that you just fall asleep, even if the book’s interesting!
 And there are plenty of books that still don’t have audio versions.
 But the amount of audio books that are out there is massive.